upendrak/docker-webinar-1/demo-1.md

 <a href="#top" class="top" id="table-of-contents">Top</a>

-This document aims to provide you hands-on experience on building images using Docker.
+The goal of this tutorial is to show you the basics of building images using Docker.

 <a href="#top" class="top" id="steps">Top</a>
 ### Steps